rcgsheffield/airbods/README.md

 To run the deployment script, we need to use the deployment script which is defined as an Ansible "playbook" using the `ansible-playbook` command (see [ansible-playbook CLI docs](https://docs.ansible.com/ansible/latest/cli/ansible-playbook.html)).

-The secret passwords used by each subsystem are defined in local files in the `./secrets` directory, which isn't included in this repository for security reasons.

 The `--inventory` option determines which [inventory](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html) of hosts will be targeted, where `hosts.yaml` contains the development environment and `hosts-prod.yaml` points to the production environment.
 You need to use a different inventory file which will point the deployment script to a different machine using the `--inventory` argument of the `ansible-playbook` command.

 ```bash